jatin-kohar/SQLProjects/README.md

 # SQLProjects
-A repository of self projects as I gain expertise in SQL programming.
+A repository of self projects as I work towards gaining futher expertise in SQL programming.